fhiso/sources-and-citations/creators-name.md

 ...
 # A microformat for creators' names

-[*Editorial note &mdash;* This is an **early draft** of material intended to go in a Citation Elements standard.
-Text in square brackets (such as this paragraph) is not intended to form a normative part of any eventual standard.
+{.ednote} This is an **early draft** of material intended to go in a Citation Elements standard.
+Text in indented coloured boxes (such as this paragraph) is not intended to form a normative part of any eventual standard.
 Such text is labelled as an example, note, or editorial note.
 Editoral notes are used to record outstanding issues, or points where there is no consensus, and will be resolved and removed for the final standard.
-Examples and notes may be retained in the standard.]
+Examples and notes will be retained in the standard.

 This standard defines a *class* for storing the name of an creator [or an ordered list of creators] of a genealogical source in a